alexanderem49/simple-exchange/docs/tutorial.md

 # SimpleExchange dApp tutorial

-## Introduction and objectives
+## Introduction

-This tutorial showcases how to test the simpleExchange contract, how to deploy it on the Agoric devnet, and lastly, how to launch its UI
+This tutorial showcases the dependencies of the simpleExchange contract, the multiple tests that can be done and how to do it, how to build and submit a core-eval on Agoric Devnet, and lastly, how to launch the dApp frontend.

 ## Index